Pamphlet: History

 The pamphlet form of literature has been used for centuries as an economical vehicle for the broad distribution of information.

 The earliest appearance of the word is in The Philobiblon (1344; ch. viii) of Richard de Bury, who speaks of "panfletos exiguos" {'little pamphlets'}.

 Its modern connotations of a tract concerning a contemporary issue was a product of the heated arguments leading to the English Civil War; this sense appeared in 1642.
 In some European languages, this secondary connotation, of a disputatious tract, has come to the fore: compare libelle, from the Latin libellus, denoting a "little book".
-(Note: In German, French, Spanish and Italian pamphlet often has negative connotations of slanderous libel or religious propaganda; idiomatic neutral translations of the English, pamphlet include flugblatt and broschüre in German; fascicule in French; and folleto in Spanish.
-In Russian and Romanian, the word памфлет in Russian Cyrillic; pamflet in Romanian, also normally connotes a work of propaganda or satire, so it is best translated as "brochure" (брошюра in Russian; broşură in Romanian).)
+(Note: In German, French, Spanish and Italian pamphlet often has negative connotations of slanderous libel or religious propaganda; idiomatic neutral translations of the English pamphlet include flugblatt and broschüre in German; fascicule in French; and folleto in Spanish.
+In Russian and Romanian, the word памфлет in Russian Cyrillic, pamflet in Romanian, also normally connotes a work of propaganda or satire, so it is best translated as "brochure" (брошюра in Russian; broşură in Romanian).)

-Pamphlets functioned in place of magazine articles in the pre-magazine era, which ended in the mid-nineteenth century.
-There were hundreds of them in the United States alone.
-They were a primary means of communication for people interested in political and religious issues, such as slavery.
-Pamphlets never looked at both sides of a question; most were avowedly partisan, trying not just to inform but to convince the reader.
+During the seventeenth century, pamphlets were used as tools of propaganda and resistance, within religion and politics, for examples as instruments of resistance against the Catholic Church and the absolute monarchy.
+They were mostly created and used to protect the interests of the emerging religious and bourgeois classes.